-analogues between them later.
+Eq.
+(5) means that if we want to keep the pressure F as a constant, we must control the temperature of the system to be proportional to the width of the potential well $(\beta(L) \propto \frac{1}{L})$ when the system inside the box pushes one of the walls to perform work.
 It should be mentioned that the temperature function $\beta(L)$ of the "volume" in a quantum isobaric process is system-dependent.
 I.e., for different quantum systems, the function of the temperature over the "volume" in the quantum isobaric process differs from one to another.
 In the following we consider the quantum isobaric process based on a single mode radiation field in a cavity, which was first proposed as the working substance for a quantum heat engine in Ref.
 [3].
-We assume that the cavity of length L and cross-section A can support only a single mode of the field $\omega = \frac{s\pi c}{L}$, where s is an integer, and c is the speed of light.
+We assume that the cavity of length L and cross-section A can support only a single mode of the field $\omega = \frac{s\pi c}{L}$, where s is an integer.
 The Hamiltonian reads where $|n\rangle$ is the Fock state of the radiation field.
 From Eq.
-(3) we obtain the radiation force F as a function of the temperature β and the length of the cavity L [20]
+(3) we obtain the radiation force F as a function of the temperature β and the length of the cavity L